AkshayAnil1080/Kubernetes/README.md

 			So, exposing this file will get me the encoded password too and can decode it by base64 conversion.</i>
 	21. Create a secret key via CLI
 			<i>Exploring the help command to get the usage of SECERET in K8 via CLI.</i>
-k8-8 	22.
-Scale in and Scale out via CLI using Deployment
-	23. Building own docker image and push to docker hub.
-	24. Update the image on fly while maintining 100 % uptime.
-	25. To undo the deployment.

 # Commands till yet: